ayalbark/mdef/docs/deliverables/living-with-your-own-ideas-oct30.md

 ![Heba tape 1](../images/HebaTape1.JPG)

 I think that the tape was purely aesthetic.
 She never used it once to tape anything.
-Instead, it was a symbol of how she wanted to be observed - as someone who sticks w/ things and brings others closer.
+Instead, it was a symbol of how she wanted to be observed: as someone who sticks with things and brings others close to her.

 First she talked about wanting to bring lunch to class, so she ended up cooking for 3 hours the night before, even though it would have been easier to just buy lunch.
-Sounds like something someone who sticks w/ things would do.
+Sounds like something someone who sticks with things would do.

 ![Heba tape 2](../images/HebaTape2.JPG)

-Then she talked about the struggles she was having w/ her website, and how despite them all she was determined to get it up and running.
+Then she talked about the struggles she was having with her website, and how despite them all she was determined to get it up and running.

 ![Heba tape 3](../images/HebaTape3.JPG)